Now Reports

 • Toilet, beach huts (four shops) with barbecue and basic shower facilities

-• Private barbecues, fireworks, and marine sports prohibited.
+• Private barbecues, fireworks, and marine sports are prohibited.
 However hand-held fireworks can be used near the beach huts.

 Niginohama – 幣の浜海岸